jusbuc2k/RadioThermostat/README.md

 # RadioThermostat
-Scripts for downloading data from a Radio Thermostat
+Scripts for downloading data from and controlling a Radio Thermostat (http://www.radiothermostat.com)